recap-conf/2024_cap-beyond-day-one/README.md

 ### Logs

 Open the Application Logging Service dashboard via the service instances list in BTP Cloud Cockpit.
+Use origin `avpxtt84j-platform`.

 ![alt text](assets/readmeImages/open_application_logs.png)

-In the *Application Logs* section, find the log with message "Delegating GET Addresses to S/4 service", which was triggered by you opening the shipping address value help dialog.
+In the *Application Logs* section (tab *Requests and Logs*), find the log with message "Delegating GET Addresses to S/4 service", which was triggered by you opening the shipping address value help dialog.
 On that log entry, add a filter for the `correlation_id` (press the + button).
 Now you only see all requests and logs that belong to that value help request.

 ![alt text](assets/readmeImages/correlation_id.png)